 3. The Wireless Network Connection box will appear.
-Enter the WPA-PSK passphrase and click Connect.
+Enter the WPATM/WPA2TM-Personal passphrase and click Connect.

 It may take 20-30 seconds to connect to the wireless network.
-If the connection fails, please verify that the WPA-PSK settings are correct.
-The WPA-PSK passphrase must be exactly the same as on the wireless router or access point.
+If the connection fails, please verify that the WPA/WPA2-Personal settings are correct.
+The WPA/WPA2-Personal passphrase must be exactly the same as on the wireless router or access point.

-Configure WPA/WPA2

-Using the D-Link Wireless Connection Manager
+Configure WPATM/WPA2TM-Enterprise Using the D-Link Wireless Connection Manager

-WPA and WPA2 are for advanced users who are familiar with using a RADIUS server and setting up certificates.
+WPA/WPA2-Enterprise is for advanced users who are familiar with using a RADIUS server and setting up certificates.

 - 1. Open the Wireless Connection Manager by double-clicking on the D-Link icon on your desktop.
 Click on New to create a new profile or highlight an existing profile and click Modify. - 2.
-Select WPA/WPA2 under Set Security Option and then select TKIP or AES. - 3.
+Select WPA/WPA2-Enterprise under Set Security Option and then select TKIP or AES. - 3.
 Click on Advanced Config to continue. - 4.
 Next to EAP Type, select EAP-TLS, EAP-TTLS, or PEAP.
 Extensible Authentication Protocols allow devices on the network to request authentication from the RADIUS server in the network.
 All the devices on the network must use the same EAP type when using a RADIUS server for authentication.
 Some RADIUS servers require that the Validate Server field be selected.
 Check this field if your RADIUS server requires validation. - 5.
 Select an User Certificate from the drop-down menu. - 6.
 Enter the login information required to authenticate. - 7.
 Click Add to enter the IP address(es) of your RADIUS servers. - 8.
 Click OK to save your settings.